suiji/Arborist/README.md

 - Support for training more than 2^32 observations may be enabled by recompiling.
 - New option *impPermute* introduces permutation-based variable importance.

+### Known issues
+ - Following the introduction of support for standalone sampling, a break in backward compatibility appears in versions 0.3-0 and higher of the *Rborist* package.
+Prediction with models trained using earlier versions throws an unidentified-index exception from within the *Rcpp* glue layer.
+Older models should therefore be retrained in order to use version 0.3-0 and above.

 Correctness and runtime errors are addressed as received.
 With reproducible test cases, repairs are typically uploaded to GitHub within several days.

 Feature requests are addressed on a case-by-case basis.